Parker County, Texas: Politics

 Parker County, like most suburban counties in the Dallas–Fort Worth metropolitan area, has been a Republican stronghold for decades.
 Republicans have held all public offices since 1999 and the county has not voted for a Democratic presidential candidate since 1976.

+Parker County is located within District 60 of the Texas House of Representatives.
+Parker County contains parts of within District 10 and parts of District 30 for representation in the Texas Senate.